How Long Do Facial Masks Last

-Whether it’s a sheet mask, clay formula, or creamy treatment, each type has its own shelf life and using an expired one can irritate your skin.
+Whether it’s a sheet mask, clay formula, or creamy treatment, each type has its own shelf life as a skincare product, and using an expired one can irritate your skin.

 Unopened masks last longer, but once you rupture the seal, time starts ticking.
 Changes in texture, smell, or color are clear signs it’s time to toss it.
-Proper storage matters too, so let’s analyze what keeps your masks fresh and at what point to say goodbye.
+Proper storage matters too.
+Facial masks play an important role in your beauty and skincare goals by delivering hydration and active ingredients, so let’s analyze what keeps your masks fresh and at what point to say goodbye.

 Types of Facial Masks and Their Lifespans

-Cream masks, on the other hand, can stay on longer, around 20-30 minutes, since they’re hydrating.
-Gel masks often cool your skin and last 15-20 minutes before they start evaporating.
+Cream masks, on the other hand, can generally stay on longer, typically around 20-30 minutes, since they’re hydrating.
+Gel masks often cool your skin and generally last 15-20 minutes before they start evaporating.

 For mask removal methods, rinse clay masks with warm water, peel off sheet masks, and wipe away cream or gel masks softly.
 Always follow the instructions to avoid irritation.